dots-platform/skrecovery-app/tutorial.md

 The above workflow only provides a general guideline for developing decentralized applications.
 A decentralized application does not need to follow these steps exactly.
 Each step is separate and composable from each other, and can be optional depending on the specific application you are building.
 For example, an app that does secret-key recovery does not have any server side computations, so it can skip step 2.

 ### Developing Client-side Computations (Step 1, Step 3)
-The dtrust platform provides the `upload_blob` and `retrive_blob` functions to upload and retrieve any data as files.
+The BDots platform provides the `upload_blob` and `retrive_blob` functions to upload and retrieve any data as files.

 Before uploading or downloading any data, the client first needs to specify which nodes it will connect to:
 ```rust